open-amt-cloud-toolkit/docs/docs/Tutorials/apiTutorial.md

 - [RPS Methods for server configuration and provisioning:](./../APIs/indexRPS.md){target=_blank}

     [RPS API Docs](./../APIs/indexRPS.md){: .md-button .md-button--primary target=_blank }

-Modify the tutorial POST and GET templates to implement other MPS REST APIs by changing these values:

-- path
-- method
-- payload (stored in the variable 'data', if POST method)

 ## Explore the UI Toolkit
 In addition to REST API calls, the Open AMT Cloud Toolkit provides a reference implementation console.
 Add manageability features to the console with prebuilt React components, such as Keyboard, Video, and Mouse (KVM).